-Will Given is based in San Diego and Los Angeles.
-His areas of specialization include portraiture, editorial, and production photography.
-He has photographed celebrities and executives, astronauts and rockstars.
-His work has appeared in numerous newspapers and magazines including The New York Times, Phoenix Magazine, Genii, and San Francisco Gate.
+I have photographed celebrities and executives, astronauts and rockstars.
+My work has appeared in numerous newspapers and magazines including The New York Times, Genii, and the San Francisco Gate.

-Will Given collects vintage cameras and loves to use pieces from his collection for his work, especially for clients who are looking for something unique.
-His 35mm camera of choice is a 1955 Leica M3.
-For medium format, his main camera is a 1971 Hasselblad 500 CM.
-For large format, he shoots a 1951 Graflex Pacemaker Speed Graphic 4×5 and a 1923 Eastman 2D 8×10.
+I shoot entirely on film using vintage cameras.
+My 35mm camera of choice is a 1955 Leica M3.
+For medium format, my main camera is a 1971 Hasselblad 500 CM.
+For large format, I shoot a 1951 Graflex Pacemaker Speed Graphic 4×5 and a 1923 Eastman 2D 8×10.

-2) Rolled with jiu-jitsu master Ryron Gracie and lasted about two seconds
+Has rolled with jiu-jitsu master Ryron Gracie (and lasted about two seconds)

 Can escape from a straightjacket